chelma/ocsf-playground/README.md

 * NodeJS 20+/NPM 10+ (this is what powers the NextJS/React frontend)

 Additionally, you'll need to provide access to AWS Bedrock, which is what the app uses for inference:
-* Have AWS credentials capable of doing inference against Bedrock in `us-west-2` either in your `~/.aws/credentials` file or in environment variables
+* Have AWS credentials capable of doing inference against Bedrock in `us-west-2` either in your `~/.aws/credentials` file or in environment variables.
+See [the AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html) for more details.
 * Have onboarded your AWS account to use Claude 3.7 Sonnet (`us.anthropic.claude-3-7-sonnet-20250219-v1:0`), also in `us-west-2`.
 See here for [an explanation for how to do this](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).

 #### Starting the app